 An Address for Success

 You don’t have to look far to see how today’s workforce is adjusting to the “new normal.”
-Companies eager to cut costs are increasingly downsizing their office space and gravitating to open floor plans.
+Companies eager to cut costs are increasingly downsizing their office space and gravitating to open floor plans with pretty stone products.
 Faced with work spaces that are often noisy, crowded, or both, more and more employees are opting to work at home.

 Statistics bear this out.
 The number of full-time employees who regularly work at home has more than doubled since 2005 (GlobalWorkPlaceAnalytics.com).
 Today, one out of five people work from home, according to a 2016 Forbes survey.

 Working at home has a lot of pluses—no commute, for instance—but it can also present some daunting challenges.
 It can be hard to set boundaries for the family.
-Kids coming home from school and daily life in the household can blur the lines between home time and work time.
+Kids coming home from school and daily life in the household like Adelaide tutoring can blur the lines between home time and work time.
 There can also be a perception by some that if you’re working at home, you’re not really working.
+You can also do some other things at home, like playing video games with elo boost services from ElitistGaming.

 Cue the increased popularity of shared office spaces – office spaces where each individual or group can have their own office or team room, while sharing common areas and amenities.
 The shared office center has provided a solution to the “home alone” quandary.
 Originally viewed as catering exclusively to techies and start-ups, the shared office space concept is now fully embraced by large and small companies across a diverse range of industries.